Published in Personal Injury on October 17, 2025

 Crash frequency increases sharply toward the weekend.
 Friday and Saturday evenings, especially between 6 PM and midnight, saw the highest crash totals.
 Afternoons (12 PM–6 PM) also had a higher crash rate, likely reflecting after-school traffic, commuting, and busier travel periods.
 These peaks suggest that fatigue, distraction, and impairment are key contributors during high-traffic hours.

-Where the Most Fatal Missouri Crashes Occur
+Where Fatal Missouri Crashes Occur

 Missouri Weather Conditions Impact on Fatal Crashes